ibm-cloud-docs/discovery-data/entity-extractor.md

 Learn about possible error messages and how to address them.

 The training data is too large
-:   Your training data contains so many entity types and entity examples that the resources needed to process the data is greater than the resources that are available to your service instance.
+:   Your training data contains large text document or many entity types and the resources that are needed to process the data is greater than the resources that are available to your service instance.
 This error can occur even when your workspace doesn't exceed the documented entity extractor limits.
 To resolve the issue, you can try one of the following approaches:

-    -   Remove one or more entity types or remove any unnecessary labeled entity examples to decrease the size of your training data.
+    -   Remove one or more entity types to decrease the size of your training data.
+    -   Remove extra large documents from the training data.
+For example, if one of the labeled documents is extra large, change its status from *Completed* to *In progress* to omit it from the training data.
-    -   Reduce the number of documents in the training set.
+    -   Reduce the number of documents that are included in the training set.
 The default split ratio (70%-23%-7%) for the training data uses 70% of the documents in the training set.
 You can change the percentage of documents that are used in the training set to a smaller number.
 For example, you might change the split ratio to 60%-33%-7%.
     -   [IBM Cloud Pak for Data]{: tag-cp4d}  Increase the capacity of your deployed service instance by scaling up service pods.

 ## Evaluating the extractor